 Clearly describe how the budget requested from SSHRC and any sponsoring organizations’ contributions will complement each other and benefit the objectives of the Connection project.

-Note: In reviewing the funding you have requested, committee members take into account the quality of your overall financial planning, your justification of the proposed expenditures, and the cash and in-kind contributions you have secured.
-Committees will recommend budget reductions in cases where they determine that budget requests are linked to ineligible activities.
+Note: In reviewing the funding you have requested, committee members consider the quality of your overall financial planning, your justification of the proposed expenditures, and the cash and in-kind contributions you have secured.
+Committees may recommend budget reductions in cases where they determine that budget requests are linked to ineligible activities.

 Funds from other sources (mandatory)

 List all contributors (e.g., host institution or organization, individuals, not-for-profit organizations, philanthropic foundations and private-sector organizations) that are providing cash and/or in-kind contributions for the proposal.
-Indicate whether or not these funds have been confirmed.
+Indicate if these funds have been confirmed.

 Only contributions confirmed by a letter of support from a sponsoring organization will be counted toward the 50% requirement for matching funds.
 See the instructions for the Letters of support from sponsoring organizations for more details.